Perspicacity11/MakersWk7-JavascriptWebApps/contents/12_user_interaction_input.md

 // We can access the current input value
 // (what the user typed in) with .value console.log(inputEl.value)

+// We can also set the input's value
+// (useful in tests, for example) inputEl.value = 'Some text in there'
 ```

 ## Exercise - customising the message